ulmod/magento-2-html-sitemap/README.md

 # Magento 2 HTML Sitemap Extension

-[Magento 2 Canonical Url](https://www.ulmod.com/magento-2-html-sitemap-extension.html)  is a Magento 2 extension that helps you provide your visitors with a convenient overview of your whole site structure.
+[Magento 2 HTML Sitemap](https://www.ulmod.com/magento-2-html-sitemap-extension.html)  is a Magento 2 extension that helps you provide your visitors with a convenient overview of your whole site structure.

 With Magento 2 HTML Sitemap, you can generate a convenient overview of all site pages to helps search engines better crawl and index your site pages.